 Not just for small spaces, the dwarf Korean lilac (Syringa meyeri "Palibin") is large enough at five feet tall and seven feet wide to add heft to the spring border, while not overwhelming the average suburban lot.
-The dense growth habit of 'Palabin' lilac makes it a good candidate for a hedge, and as a bonus the shrubs are resistant to mildew.Continue to 3 of 16 below.
+The dense growth habit of "Palabin" lilac makes it a good candidate for a hedge.
+As a bonus, the shrubs are resistant to mildew.Continue to 3 of 16 below.

 03 of 16

 Souvenir de Louis Spaeth

-The cerise blooms of 'Souvenir de Louis Spaeth' attract butterflies and hummingbirds like mad in May, while shrugging off nibbling deer and rabbits.
+The cerise blooms of "Souvenir de Louis Spaeth" attract butterflies and hummingbirds like mad in May, while shrugging off nibbling deer and rabbits.
 Although the 12-foot shrub has a vigorous growth habit, this cultivar is at its best in cool summer areas where powdery mildew is less likely to turn the foliage into an eyesore.Continue to 4 of 16 below.

 04 of 16

-The icy lavender flower panicles of 'Miss Kim' lilac will announce that spring has arrived every May in your full sun garden.
+The icy lavender flower panicles of "Miss Kim" lilac will announce that spring has arrived every May in your full sun garden.
 The cold and heat tolerance of this variety has given it a wide following from Minnesota to Georgia.
 Try "Miss Kim" as a south-facing foundation planting, as the shrubs average 5 to 6 feet in height.Continue to 5 of 16 below.

 05 of 16

 06 of 16

-Syringa microphylla 'Superba' strikes the perfect balance of lush rosy-pink flower clusters and petite leaves on a six-foot lilac shrub.
-Although lilacs are known for being somewhat blah in the landscape after flowering is finished, 'Superba' may surprise with late summer rebloom in ideal growing conditions of strong sun, mild summers, and regular irrigation.Continue to 7 of 16 below.
+Syringa microphylla "Superba" strikes the perfect balance of lush rosy-pink flower clusters and petite leaves on a 6-foot lilac shrub.
+Although lilacs are known for being somewhat blah in the landscape after flowering is finished, "Superba" may surprise with late summer rebloom in ideal growing conditions of strong sun, mild summers, and regular irrigation.Continue to 7 of 16 below.

 07 of 16